Saturday, April 25, 2026

 Bangyong was Baharudin, a soldier who was married to Cik Gu Maimunah.
 One time, many years later, when I was already working, I was driving behind an army truck, and there was Bangyong at the back of the truck.
 I honked and waved, and he immediately spotted and recognized me and waved back.

 Ita was the younger brother I went to TMS with.
 Jiman was an older brother who went to private school in Seremban and later married and settled in Seremban.
-Then there were the sisters I knew very well - Zizah, Maimun, Aminah, and Jun.
-Alas, except for Jun, all have left us.
+Then there were the sisters I knew very well - Zizah, Maimun, Inah, and Jun.
+Alas, all have left us.

 My childhood in Bukit Temensu was until I was in Form 3, when I joined the RMC.
 But we were in a close society in Kampong Bukit Temensu.

 Azmi is one of 2 sisters, but I don't know what happened to the other one.
+I'm told she\s in Seremban, somewhere.
 I'd met Azmi once before, when she came back from San Fransisco, also for a home visit, but that was many years ago.
 That was how I know then that she's in the USA.

-Azmi said she remarried after the passing of her husband, which was 20 years ago.
-The new husband is an 80-year-old Irishman who had visited Malaysia a few times before.
+Azmi said she remarried after the passing of her first husband, Hanif, who was Deputy Director of Education in Seremban, which was 20 years ago.
+The new husband is an 80-year-old Irishman who had came with her to Malaysia a few times before.
+Syed Rahman later told me that Azmi had remarried more than once, which surprised me.
+Syed thought she could be teaching music now, something she had learned young.
+So that, and Hanif's good pension should take care of expenses, I guess.

 I got Azmi to write down her address and phone number yesterday.
 "In case I go to the States again".
 Maybe I would.